CenterForSpatialResearch/data_mgmt_tutorials/text_analysis.md

 2. make a slice of the first 10,000 words
 3. calculate lexical density by dividing the length of the set of the slice by the length of the slice

-We could compare Melville's and Austen's range of vocabulary.
+Using these steps could compare Melville's and Austen's range of vocabulary.

 #### Clean the Corpus